-Cloud printing services allows you to print from any web-connected device by routing print jobs between your computer, smartphone or tablet and sends them to an internet connected printer.
+Cloud printing services allow you to print from any web-connected device by routing print jobs between your computer, smartphone, or tablet and sending them to an internet-connected printer.

-It also allows users to quickly discover printers and print from their own device without the need to set up driver installations.
+It also allows users to quickly discover printers and print from their devices without the need to set up driver installations.

 The diagram below shows a general setup that Cloud printing services work.
 When users in your company submit a print job, the Cloud service routes that job to the selected printer and formats it.

-Cloud printing works with both cloud ready printers or legacy printers, usually with the installation of a cloud print connector on the device.
+Cloud printing works with both cloud-ready printers and legacy printers, usually with the installation of a cloud print connector on the device.

-However, UniPrint’s Cloud services will change the landscape by partnering with printer and mobile device manufactures to provide anywhere, any device printing.
+However, UniPrint’s Cloud services will change the landscape by partnering with printer and mobile device manufacturers to provide anywhere any device printing.

 Businesses aren’t the only users taking notice of cloud printing services and their value.
-Mobile cloud printing is entering the consumer market though public printing services.
+Mobile cloud printing is entering the consumer market through public printing services.

 Shipping stores like FedEx & UPS have already taken advantage of the Internet of Things by providing cloud printing services in-store from Kiosks.
 These services allow printing directly from your Dropbox, Google Docs, and ePRINTit apps.